2022/23 Postgraduate Fees

 If you are experiencing financial difficulties in paying tuition fees you should seek help at the earliest possible opportunity.
 The University will be sympathetic and assist where it can.
 However, in order to maintain the quality of teaching for everyone else, the University must act to recover debts.
 Initially you should approach Bill Stronach, the Student Funding Adviser within Student Services for a confidential discussion.
 More information on the support the University may be able to offer can be found here https://www.qmu.ac.uk/study-here/student-services/student-funding-service/.
 You may also wish to speak to a personal tutor or someone at the Students’ Union for advice and support.

 Guide to Student Finances in Scotland

 The Scottish Government confirmed on 9 July 2020 that, as a result of Brexit, higher education students from the EU starting their studies from academic year 2021-22 will no longer have the costs of their tuition fees met by the Scottish Government.
 ‘Home fee’ status for these students will come to end, and they will be classified as international students for the purposes of tuition fees.
 Any additional support available to EU students, will be shown on our website at:

-The Scottish Government has confirmed that postgraduate students from the Republic of Ireland who commence their studies in in 2021/22 will have the same fee status as home/rest of UK students.
+The Scottish Government has confirmed that postgraduate students from the Republic of Ireland who commence their studies from 2021/22 will have the same fee status as home/rest of UK students.
 Eligible students from the Republic of Ireland will also be able to access a tuition fee loan from Student Awards Agency Scotland.
-More information about Brexit and funding can be found on the SAAS website.
+Learn more about Brexit and funding on the SAAS website.

 EU students who commenced their studies in 2020/21 or earlier will continue to pay the Home fee rate.